Mherdegen/TestJson/README.md

 # TestJson
-Testing the use of json on arduino
+Testing the use of json on arduino with motor shield